And now for part three of Lily’s birth story—the first few days with Lillian and living my best postpartum life.

-By Monday I was settling into our “new routine” which included an early morning feeding before getting ready for the day, a bit of work for my fitness business (this has been a record month for the FASTer Way to Fat Loss with 1,608 current clients going through my program), and an afternoon “workout” of low intensity cardio in between feedings.
+By Monday I was settling into our “new routine” which included an early morning feeding before getting ready for the day, a bit of work for my fitness business (it’s been a record month for the FASTer Way to Fat Loss with 1,608 current clients going through my program), and an afternoon “workout” of low-intensity cardio in between feedings.

 This has truly been the best few weeks of my life.
 Lily is just perfect and SUCH a good baby and I absolutely love the newborn stage.

 Here are the steps I’ve taken to ensure I’m able to live my best postpartum life and be the very best mom possible for Lillian Jane in the first few days and weeks of her life.